LiamFallon213/DnD/World Building/Locations/The Eastern Continent/Dorn/Aquagnae/Guilds/Aquagnae Artificiers Guild.md

-Korr, Archmage is the leader of the Artificiers guild, and the Guildmaster of the city.
+is the leader of the Artificiers guild, and the Guildmaster of the city.